 In this Filipino Street Food Guide, we listed some of our favorite Pinoy Street Food that you can easily find anywhere in the Philippines:

 Tokneneng and Kwek Kwek

 These little treats are battered and fried eggs, but as you can guess from the size, they’re not all chicken eggs.
-Tokneneng are made with chicken eggs but Kwek Kwek are made of quail eggs.
+Tokneneng is made with chicken eggs but Kwek Kwek are made of quail eggs.
 They’re golden brown and crispy on the outside but pack a nice little protein punch.

-Another deep fried treat, this time of ground pork with vegetables inside bean curd sheets.
+Another deep-fried treat, this time of ground pork with vegetables inside bean curd sheets.
 Try all the sauces.

-Deep Fried Fish, Chicken, and Squid Balls
+Deep-Fried Fish, Chicken, and Squid Balls